How much is your car worth?

 The Q8’s standard outside mirrors include heating elements to clear off the mirrors for better visibility.
 Infiniti only offers heated mirrors on the QX50 Essential/Sensory/Autograph.

-The Q8 offers optional automatic dimming rear and side view mirrors which automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
+The Q8’s standard rear view mirror and optional side view mirrors have an automatic dimming feature.
+These mirrors can be set to automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
 The QX50 offers an automatic rear view mirror, but its side mirrors don’t dim.

 The Q8 has standard heated front seats.
 Heated front seats cost extra on the QX50, and aren’t available on the QX50 Pure.
 The Q8 also offers optional heated rear seats to keep those passengers extremely comfortable in the winter.
 Heated rear seats aren’t available in the QX50.

 The Q8 Prestige offers optional massaging front seats in order to maximize comfort and eliminate fatigue on long trips.
 Massaging seats aren’t available in the QX50.